What Is Emphysema?

-If you have symptoms of emphysema, your doctor will do tests to see how well your lungs work.
+If you have symptoms of emphysema, your doctor will order tests to see how well your lungs work.
 If you have the condition, you won’t be able to empty your lungs of air as quickly as you should.
 Doctors call this “airflow limitation.”

-There are two major known causes of emphysema:
+There are two major causes of emphysema:

 Doctors don’t know why some smokers get emphysema and others don’t.

 There's no cure for emphysema, but if you’re a smoker with the disease, kicking the habit might slow down the damage it does to your lungs.

 AAT deficiency: Alpha-1 antitrypsin (AAT) is a natural protein that circulates in human blood.
 Its main function is to keep white blood cells from damaging normal tissues.
 The body needs these cells to fight infections.

 An estimated 100,000 people in the United States are born with a condition that keeps their bodies from making enough AAT.
 If you have AAT deficiency, your normal white blood cells will damage your lungs.
 The harm is even worse if you smoke.

 Over time, most people with severe AAT deficiency develop emphysema.
 If you have this disease, you may also develop liver problems.